nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Command Formats**: <br>

-- `tag m/MODULE`: Tags a module to user. <br>
+* `tag m/MODULE`: Tags a module to user.

-- `tag INDEX m/MODULE`: Tags a module to the contact at specified index. <br>
+* `tag INDEX m/MODULE`: Tags a module to the contact at specified index.

-- `tag m/MODULE DAY START END`: Tags a lesson to the user with the specified parameters, and tags the module if not already done so. <br>
+* `tag m/MODULE DAY START END`: Tags a lesson to the user with the specified parameters, and tags the module if not already done so.

 </div>